AndrewACodes/CIS350mineSweeper/README.md

 ## About

 Project owner is Andrew Arent.
-Scrum Master is Riley Rawlings.
+Scrum Master is Ryley Rawlings.
 Head Developer is Kaden Wende.
 We state that we are by no means the owner of the game "Minesweeper", we have just made a copy of a popular game for this project.